+- The treatment of VAT and other taxes

 - Countries can disclose the " net amount " or the " gross amount " (see local considerations).

+- (c) Local considerations

 5.3 Currency

 According to the Question 19. of the EFPIA FAQ Batch 1, "EFPIA Member Associations will decide on the currency to be used for the relevant disclosures.
 It is likely to be the local currency (i.e. the currency of the country where the Recipient has his/her principal activity) or the Euro.
 Where Transfers of Value are made in a different currency than the currency in which the disclosure is made, Member Companies should describe in their Methodological Notes how currency conversions are handled".